 History, tourist information, and nearby accommodation

 Anstruther's history as a centre of the herring fishery is remembered at the Scottish Fishing Museum, located at the east end of the harbour at St Ayles Land.
-This is one of the oldest properties to surbvie in any Scottish burgh, and dates to 1318.
+This is one of the oldest properties to survive in any Scottish burgh and dates to 1318.

 Regular boat trips leave Anstruther harbour for the Isle of May, one of the best places in Scotland for viewing seabirds.